1Amir/CratorOSUbuntu/README.md

 # CratorOSUbuntu
 An OS that will evolve over time and become a GUI.
+Anyone who would like to help please do so.

 # How To run it: